Best Budget Racing Wheels 2024

 The Thrustmaster T80 Ferrari 488 GTB Edition stands tall as an incredible budget option.
 Amidst its inexpensive price tag, this wheel packs quite the punch with standout features that easily make it a frontrunner.

 Its unique "Bungee Cord" mechanism is one highlight, delivering consistent and linear resistance across all your gaming moments, regardless of how far you turn the wheel.
-Sporting a 240-degree turning circle too, this system flawlessly re-centres itself after each twist, elevating precision and your grip on control.
+Sporting a 240-degree turning circle too, this system flawlessly re-centers itself after each twist, elevating precision and your grip on control.

 On the console side, you get 11 action buttons along with a handy D-pad, making navigation through menus and tweaking in-game settings a breeze.
 Notable too is its metal-mounted sequential paddle shifters, ensuring lightning-fast and seamless gear changes.